yuanmingqi/Convolutional-Pose-Machines/README.md

 |**opencv**|3.2.0|

 # Packages required
-The moudle below is required for the ConvolutionBox:
+The moudle below is required for the project:

 * TensorFlow